 Anthropologists remind us that we are all rather recent descendants of small egalitarian tribes, who had ways of dealing with the cheats and liars and power-hungry despots who have always arisen to infest human society.
 Our stone-age ancestors didn’t kowtow to the bullies; they formed coalitions and ran the scoundrels out.
 We are still such tribesmen at heart, and we are the majority.
 And we will soon be joined by those who, in their jobless desperation so tragically voted for the billionaire who steals from the poor, will eventually realize they’ve been fleeced.
 Tyrants take note: The natives are getting restless, and our numbers are on the rise.

 I have no innovative advice for fighting the monster.
 I will be marching with my compatriots in the traditional shows of peaceful protest and solidarity, hounding my representatives to start doing their jobs, and writing as always in defense of those creatures who have no voice.
 I will continue my one-person campaign against the unsustainable lifestyle that our enemy so shamelessly flaunts.
-For me, no factory farmed meat (fewer greenhouse gasses, less suffering of sentient beings); no kids (enough out there already); less driving, more walking (smelling the flowers, not subsidizing the fossil-fuel cartel).
+For me, no factory farmed meat (fewer greenhouse gasses, less suffering of sentient beings); no kids (too many hungry ones out there already); less driving, more walking (smelling the flowers, not subsidizing the fossil-fuel cartel).

 But I do have in mind a diabolical new form of guerilla warfare I will be waging from the shadows.
 I will be tracking the daily insults of our naked new emperor, and answering each with what must be the ultimate counterpunch—a random act of kindness: An extra-big bear-hug for my dog; an anonymous shoveling of my elderly neighbor’s driveway; a hike up my favorite mountain for a moment of silent gratitude to honor her unspoken beauty.